 The immunogenicity assessment, even though crucial for the approval of a biological drug, is only one component for a successful drug submission.
 The measurement of the drug levels, the analysis of the pharmacodynamic properties and the determination of other response biomarkers is extremely important for receiving a whole picture of the biological characteristics.
 As CSO, I can drive the bioanalytical strategy within bioanalytical programs.
 In addition, it is equally important to get the entire bioanalytical team operating on the highest scientific and regulatory levels.
 Internal training is an important part of my current role.
 Training and consulting external colleagues is also one of my pivotal responsibilities.

-3. In your opinion, what do you think is the best method for accessing immunogenicity?
+3. In your opinion, what do you think is the best method for assessing immunogenicity?
 What are the advantages and disadvantages of such a technique?

 A method that is able to detect ADA as sensitively and specifically as possible is wanted.
 Assays cannot be too oversensitive, which is nowadays often criticized when we develop assays which can identify ADA in the low nanogram, sometimes even in the picogram range.
 I want to see any drug-induced antibody.
 Besides the concentration, the isotype of ADA is important as this may determine the clinical relevance of ADA.
 That said, it is important to use a method which easily detects low concentrated ADAs of any isotype.
 Low affinity, low concentrated IgM antibodies may develop over time in the course the maturation of the immune response to high concentrated, high affinity antibodies.
 An early detection of immune response may enable us to interfere at an early state for the sake of patients’ health and safety.
 This means the current state of the art method using a homogenous bridging assay format applying a sensitive detection method such as electrochemiluminescence, fluorescence or others is needed.
 Moreover, these methods need to be able to detect ADA in the presence of high levels of drug.
 While the dissociation of ADA-drug immune complexes is already a great start, other more sophisticated methods are needed.
 Pre-analytical steps such as solid-phase extraction with acid dissociation or precipitation and acid dissociation are already meeting some of these needs, but I would also like to see other methods which enable us to detect ADAs with extreme sensitivity in the presence of excess of drug without a pre-analytical treatment of the material.